MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-manage-user-settings-preferences.md

 - **Profile (Roles)**

-  The profile describes the user's function in the company, such as *Sales Manager*, *Bookkeeper*, or *Purchasing Agent*.
+  The profile describes the user's function in the company, such as *Sales Manager* , *Bookkeeper* , or *Purchasing Agent* .
 The profile then determines the user's role centre, the home page that users will see when they sign in.
 The profile does not impact access rights to functionality in [!INCLUDE[d365fin](includes/d365fin_md.md)].

 - **Locale ID (Regional settings)**

   Defines how dates and numbers are presented in the [!INCLUDE[d365fin](includes/d365fin_md.md)] client, such as whether to use European or American date formats, or how to display the decimal sign and thousand separators in amounts.
-If [!INCLUDE[d365fin](includes/d365fin_md.md)] users are synchronised from Office 365, the regional settings from Office 365 are used, assuming that the user wants to use the same settings in Office products and [!INCLUDE[d365fin](includes/d365fin_md.md)].
-An administrator or user can change these settings manually in [!INCLUDE[d365fin](includes/d365fin_md.md)], but they will be reset to the value from Office 365 once the next synchronisation is performed.
+If [!INCLUDE[d365fin](includes/d365fin_md.md)] users are synchronised from Microsoft 365, the regional settings from Microsoft 365 are used, assuming that the user wants to use the same settings in Office products and [!INCLUDE[d365fin](includes/d365fin_md.md)].
+An administrator or user can change these settings manually in [!INCLUDE[d365fin](includes/d365fin_md.md)] but they will be reset to the value from Microsoft 365 once the next synchronisation is performed.

 - **Language**

   Defines the application language that [!INCLUDE[d365fin](includes/d365fin_md.md)] presents text, captions, and error messages in.
-If [!INCLUDE[d365fin](includes/d365fin_md.md)] users are synchronised from Office 365, the language settings from Office 365 are used, assuming that the user wants to use the same settings in Office products and [!INCLUDE[d365fin](includes/d365fin_md.md)].
-An administrator or user can change these settings manually in [!INCLUDE[d365fin](includes/d365fin_md.md)], but they will be reset to the value from Office 365 once the next synchronisation is performed.
+If [!INCLUDE[d365fin](includes/d365fin_md.md)] users are synchronised from Microsoft 365, the language settings from Microsoft 365 are used, assuming that the user wants to use the same settings in Office products and [!INCLUDE[d365fin](includes/d365fin_md.md)].
+An administrator or user can change these settings manually in [!INCLUDE[d365fin](includes/d365fin_md.md)] but they will be reset to the value from Microsoft 365 once the next synchronisation is performed.

-  If the language setting from Office 365 matches a supported language in [!INCLUDE[d365fin](includes/d365fin_md.md)], this language will be chosen for the user.
+  If the language setting from Microsoft 365 matches a supported language in [!INCLUDE[d365fin](includes/d365fin_md.md)], this language will be chosen for the user.

   > [!NOTE]
   > You may have to install a language app for [!INCLUDE[d365fin](includes/d365fin_md.md)] to properly display the language.
 Therefore, it is a good practice to install the necessary language apps before any user logs in the first time so that they have a good experience from their first day.
 For more information, see the list of [supported languages](/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations).

 - **Time zone**

   Defines the time zone in which the user is located.
-Currently this is not synchronised from Office 365 and must be set manually.
+Currently this is not synchronised from Microsoft 365 and must be set manually.

 > [!NOTE]
-> If a Office 365 user synchronisation is made while users are logged into [!INCLUDE[d365fin](includes/d365fin_md.md)], these users must refresh the browser or log out and back in to [!INCLUDE[d365fin](includes/d365fin_md.md)] to see a potential different language set by the synchronisation action.
+> If a Microsoft 365 user synchronisation is made while users are logged into [!INCLUDE[d365fin](includes/d365fin_md.md)], these users must refresh the browser or log out and back in to [!INCLUDE[d365fin](includes/d365fin_md.md)] to see a potential different language set by the synchronisation action.

 ## <a name="overview-of-all-user-settings"></a>Overview of all user settings